 Mixed Company is written by Saint Paul Sunday staff, giving you a behind-the-scenes look at the show and the classical music they love.
 We welcome your online comments.

 Paul Coletti first visited Saint Paul Sunday in late October 2000.
-I’d heard his luminous CD of little-known viola works by English composers, which I passed on to Bill McGlaughlin.
-After hearing it, Bill wanted to get him on as soon as we could.
+A few months earlier, I'd heard his luminous CD of little-known viola works by English composers, which I passed on to Bill.
+After hearing it, he wanted to get Paul on as soon as we could, too.

-Even before he began to play that day I sensed something wonderful about this Scotsman of Italian descent.
-His warmth as a human being shone through right away, and when he spoke and played he was not only passionate about the many artistic and historical facets of his program, he was uniquely vulnerable to the music’s emotional currents, which he in turn expressed masterfully.
+Even before he began to play that day we sensed something wonderful about this Scotsman of Italian descent.
+His warmth as a human being shone through right away, and when he spoke and played he was not only passionate about the many artistic and historical facets to his program, he was just as acutely responsive to the music"s emotional currents and undercurrents, which he communicated masterfully.

-You’ll hear what I mean again this Sunday when Paul returns to the studio with another returning friend, the marvelous pianist Lydia Artymiw, who like Paul shares the same sense of engagement with the composers whose music she performs.
-Nowhere in their program is this truer than in their performance of Schumann’s “Scenes of a Fairyland.”
+You'll hear what I mean again this Sunday when Paul revisits the studio with another returning friend, pianist Lydia Artymiw.
+Like Paul, she shares a deep communion with the composers whose music she performs.
+Nowhere in today's program is this truer than in their performance of Robert Schumann"s "Scenes of a Fairyland."

 Wonderful show!
 Perfect for Sunday morning listening.

 By Frank Kundrat at May 15, 2005 1:35 PM

 such a great performance!
 Both Paul Coletti and Lydia Artymiw made those three pieces alive.
 Brava~

 By Cho at May 16, 2005 9:13 PM